 \subsection{Ablation Study}

-To gain insights into the effectiveness of each component of GraspGPT, we perform two sets of ablation studies, aiming to answer two questions: \begin{itemize} \item Does the incorporation of semantic knowledge from an LLM help to better generalize to novel concepts out of the training set? \item How does the selection of a pre-trained language encoder affect the overall performance of GraspGPT? \end{itemize}
+To gain further insights into the effectiveness of each component of GraspGPT, we perform two sets of ablation studies, aiming to answer two questions: \begin{itemize} \item Does the incorporation of semantic knowledge from an LLM help to better generalize to novel concepts out of the training set? \item How does the selection of a pre-trained language encoder affect the overall performance of GraspGPT? \end{itemize}

 \textbf{Ablation on Semantic Knowledge} \ We compare GraspGPT to three ablations: (1) no semantic knowledge (i.e., w/o D); (2) object class description only (i.e., w/o TD); (3) task description only (i.e., w/o OD).
 The results for two held-out settings are reported in Table \ref{tab:in-out-eval}.
 For the held-out task setting, the full model outperforms all three ablations.
 Specifically, the comparison between w/o D - w/o TD and w/o D - w/o OD demonstrates that the incorporation of task knowledge is more important for novel task generalization.
 For the held-out class setting, we observe that object class knowledge is more important for generalizing to novel classes out of the training set.
-Using object class knowledge only (w/o TD) slightly outperforms the full model by 1.25\% and 0.92\% on instance mAP and task mAP, respectively.
+Using object class knowledge only (w/o TD) even slightly outperforms the full model.
 We argue that object class descriptions have already provided sufficient knowledge for novel object class generalization.
 Arbitrarily incorporating extra task knowledge may lead to adversarial/conflicting effects in some cases.
-In our current implementation, we do not specially process the language data from the LLM.
+In our current implementation, we do not preprocess the language data from the LLM.
 Future work will be done on knowledge filtering and selection.
-Overall, the result verifies the hypothesis that \textbf{the incorporation of semantic knowledge help achieve better generalization to novel concepts.} \\
+Overall, the result verifies the hypothesis that \textbf{the incorporation of semantic knowledge helps achieve better generalization to novel concepts.} \\